nzangi/Django-React-BlogPost/README.md

 ## Database

-PostgreSQL can be used as the database for this project.
+PostgreSQL will be used as the database for this project.<br>
+The database connection can be configured in the settings.py file, with the appropriate values for the following properties: <br>
 ```
 DATABASES = {
     'default': {